Voorhees Township, NJ

 MAY 15-16, 2021

 High Performance Speed & Power Camp – Developing faster strokes takes a lot more than just working on the technique.
 There are strategies and training methods that elite athletes use to become more efficient with their strokes in order to create more power and speed.
-Your swimmer will work both in and out of the water to develop essential skills to improve in these key areas of swimming that apply to every stroke and race.
+Participants will work both in and out of the water to develop essential skills to improve in these key areas of swimming that apply to every stroke and race.

 Session sizes are limited to no more than 24 participants to ensure the highest level learning experience!